 Take a breather When there’s bad news, everyone wants to shout about it, but you don’t have to listen.
 “Doomscrolling” through social media and searching for the most disconcerting stories may only further stress you out.
 Time to unplug, go for a walk and, in a calm thoughtful manner, think about what all this means.
 Kovacs says it may be a cliché, but a good night’s sleep has a way of allowing you to recharge and approach any problem with clarity.

 Gain some perspective Since markets go up and down day by day, it might be hard for long-term investors to see how much their investments are gaining ground until they have put a couple economic cycles behind them.
 Kovacs says that while we may have hit a rough patch, we should remember that 2021 was a singular year for market highs.
 If you have been investing for many years and have a well-balanced plan, you may see that despite some harsh days, your investments could be sound.

 Ask if this presents an opportunity Looking at events from a short-term vs. long-term perspective can separate the optimists from the pessimists.
 Many of us are investing for the long term which can make stock declines just bumps in the road.
 That perspective can also allow some investors to take advantage of short-term negative events.
 For instance, some stocks you may have been admiring last month may suddenly seem so much cheaper.
 If the companies are still fundamentally sound, you may consider investigating further to see if they have a place in your portfolio.

 Markets throughout history have experienced periods of intense volatility before finding a new, more stable equilibrium.
-Learning how build your portfolio and manage your anxiety during periods of market upheaval can help make it possible to grow your wealth over the long term.
+Learning how to build your portfolio and manage your anxiety during periods of market upheaval may help make it possible to grow your wealth over the long term.